tommywwz/commander/README.md

 ## How It Works

-`commander` sends your natural language request to the Claude API (`claude-opus-4-6`), which responds with practical shell commands and brief explanations.
-When multiple approaches exist, Claude returns a numbered list of options.
+`commander` sends your natural language request to the Claude API (`claude-haiku-4-5`), which responds with practical shell commands and brief explanations.
+When multiple approaches exist, Claude returns a numbered list of options you can navigate with arrow keys — press Enter to run, `c` to copy, or `q` to quit.

 ## License